HanaHasan04/Real-Time-Pose-Estimation/README.md

  - Try different methods to calculate the overall direction of movement from the landmarks' directions, other than the majority vote (perhaps methods that assign different weights to different landmarks)
  - Recognize some gestures such as hand gestures (waving, pointing, etc.) and facial expressions (smiling, raising eyebrows, etc.)

+ # Requirements
+- Python 3.7-3.10
+- a webcam connected to your computer

  # Install and Run
  To use this project, please follow these steps: